Global Insurance Company

 The aim of the initiative was to implement a new integrated system to provide a “one-and-done” service for clients and back-office processing.
 In addition, there was significant change required to streamline business processes and personnel to improve efficiency and throughput.

-The programme in question had been running for nearly a year and was falling behind in delivery before our Associate took ownership, with costs increasing as a result.
+The programme in question had been running for nearly a year and was falling behind in delivery before the Associate took ownership, with costs increasing as a result.
 Delays were due partly to software development issues (e.g. clarification of requirements) and limited knowledge of existing systems which had been running for over 30 years and were no longer fully understood.
-The programme Board decided that a review of the programme was required to determine feasibility of continuing.
+The programme board decided that a review of the programme was required to determine the feasibility of continuing.

-Our Associate was asked to do a review of the programme from a “best practice” governance perspective.
-This was done with input from the Project Support staff and through interviews with Business Managers, third-party developers and other relevant stakeholders.
+The Associate was asked to do a review of the programme from a “best practice” governance perspective.
+This was done with input from the Project Support staff and through interviews with Business Managers, third-party Developers and other relevant stakeholders.

-Our Associate produced a Review Report which he presented to the Board.
+The Associate produced a review report which he presented to the board.
 The report contained key risks and issues as well as immediate solutions and possible areas for improvement.
-It was accepted in full by the Programme Board and our Associate was asked to take over the Programme Management with immediate effect.
+It was accepted in full by the programme board and the Associate was asked to take over management of the programme with immediate effect.

-After establishing the initial issues and identifying potential opportunities, our Associate worked with the business and senior management to align and prioritise the activities of the programme appropriate to “best practice”.
+After establishing the initial issues and identifying potential opportunities, the Associate worked with the business and senior management to align and prioritise the activities of the programme appropriate to “best practice”.
 This approach included a complete re-plan of all tasks along with a team restructure and assignment of new resources.
-The governance structure was strengthened; for example, the Programme Board was revitalised with new representatives in line with PRINCE2.
+The governance structure was strengthened; for example, the programme board was revitalised with new representatives in line with PRINCE2.

 Development was undertaken by a third-party external consultancy, who held an initial agreement with the business to be paid on delivery of releases.
 This meant that the consultancy tried to deliver as quickly as possible, which gave rise to issues including errors and bugs which failed testing and would then often need to be re-tested weeks after the previous release.
-Clearly, this issue impacted efficiency and overwhelmed the Testing Team prior to our Associate’s involvement.
+Clearly, this issue impacted efficiency and overwhelmed the testing team prior to the Associate’s involvement.

 Implementing the RAT and SAT protocols dramatically improved the cycle of testing and acceptance, while still allowing payment of invoices on a regular basis to keep the project running smoothly.

-After this, our Associate identified a further volume issue; external consultants were able to “throw bodies” at the development, resulting in releases that had more functionality delivered each time than the business’ finite Test Team could handle.
-Our Associate resolved this issue by requesting investment in a suite of automated testing tools.
+After this, the Associate identified a further volume issue; external consultants were able to “throw bodies” at the development, resulting in releases that had more functionality delivered each time than the business’ test team could handle.
+The Associate resolved this issue by requesting investment in a suite of automated testing tools.
 This was approved and the tools were installed in the Model Office where they remained post-delivery, greatly improving efficiency at testing level.

 Data clean-up was also a big factor; a lot of the existing data had errors or missing information (due to lack of integrity checking in the old systems).
 The tools provided by the external migration specialists assisted with this and made transfer much more complete.
 Clean-up was done within the business environment and temporary procedures were written to ensure the same errors did not creep in again, before each new data extract was performed.

-The programme led by our Associate was successfully implemented and the final system is still running at the business to this day.
-A number of satellite systems were subsequently developed that linked to the improved, normalised databases – as set up by our Associate – to cover other functions such as Workflow, Image Capturing and New Policy Capture.
+The programme led by the Associate was successfully implemented and the final system is still running at the business to this day.
+A number of satellite systems were subsequently developed that linked to the improved, normalised databases – as set up by the Associate – to cover other functions such as Workflow, Image Capturing and New Policy Capture.